Caller Line Identification¶

 In VoIP systems, CLI is more than just a way to display the number of incoming calls.
 It serves as a defense against unidentified call attempts, provides information to sort incoming calls, and is an important part of billing.

 On our platform, CLI allows you to restrict and allow CLIs, which then allow or restrict calls based on the match.

 CLI Best Practice

-- Forced: When choosing Forced, if there is no match present, the CLI listed is used to replace the CLI being sent on a call.
-For example, if the CLI is set to 111111111111, that is what will be sent on any outbound calls, regardless of what is provisioned on your endpoint.
+- Forced: If there is no match when you select Forced, the CLI listed replaces the CLI sent on the call.
+For example, if you set the CLI to 111111111111, that's what's sent on any outbound calls, regardless of what's provisioned on your endpoint.

-- Whitelist: Setting to Whitelist will allow a call if there are no specific matches.
+- Allow list: Setting the list to "Allow List" will permit a call if there are no specific matches.

 If you want to add CLIs from the Customer Portal, please contact support to have "Approved CLIs Only" enabled.

 Any CLI you add will need to get approval before it's functional here.